wp-plugins/sz-google/readme.txt

 * Feature: Add Google+ comments system.

 == Upgrade Notice ==

+= 0.7 =
+This release add module for google youtube and improves some aspects of previous modules.
+With this version of the plugin can place on your site any video on youtube and customize many parameters of customization.

 = 0.6 =
 This release add module for google groups and improves some aspects of previous modules.
 Several have been added tightens translation and improved help description on the fields of administration panel.